 Visiting Scholars Project

-The UTK Office of Research invites nominations for the Visiting Scholars Project, intended to bring to our campus during the academic year 2013-2014 a significant number of senior scholars in the United States who are among the leading figures in their fields in the humanities.
+The Visiting Scholars Project is intended to bring to our campus during the academic year 2014-2015 a significant number of senior scholars in the United States who are among the leading figures in their fields in the humanities.
 We invite nominating proposals from UTK tenured or tenure-track faculty.

-Only full professors are eligible to receive a nomination as a visiting scholar.
+Only a full professor is eligible to receive a nomination as a visiting scholar.
 The expectation is that all visiting scholars will have an extraordinary record of significant publications, major fellowship awards, and professional recognition.
 There is also an expectation that the UTK nominating faculty member will have a substantial record of recent peer-reviewed publications.

 We seek nominations for “distinguished senior scholars” -- with equal emphasis on all three words.
 Indicators of scholarly distinction might include, but are not limited to:

 - membership in the American Academy of Arts and Sciences

 - a Distinguished Achievement Award from the Mellon Foundation